jojokarlin/Git_DRI_Jan_2017/sections/gitconfig.md

 	git --version

 If you see a version number, you're all set.
-If not, click here [here](http://git-scm.com/downloads) and install as you would any other software on your system.
+If not, click [here](http://git-scm.com/downloads) and install as you would any other software on your system.

 ## Configuring Git on Your Computer

-Type the following into your command line, filling in the sections for your username and email.
+Type the following into your command line, filling in the sections—below labelled "John Doe"—for your username and email.
 This does not necessarily need to be the name and email you used to sign up for GitHub.

 	git config --global user.name "John Doe"
 	git config --global user.email johndoe@example.com